openlibhums/memory-alpha/content/support/submission/submission-settings-placeholder.md

 Title: Submission settings
 # Submission settings

 The submission settings are accessed through the manager dashboard under **Submission** and clicking **Submission settings**.
-From here, you can configure the submission process, text blocks which overlap with the submission page and submission notifications.
+From here, you can configure the submission process, the text blocks which overlap with the submission page and the submission notifications.

 ![" "](../../support/images/manager-submission-settings.png)